vzaigrin/calculator/README.md

 For lexical analysis I use **Finite-state machine** with states:
 - ready - ready for a new token, no symbols in buffer
-- process - in the process of identifying token (has symbols in buffer)
+- process - in the process of identifying 'long' token (has symbols in buffer)
 - skip - skip all symbols starting from comment symbol until end of line